Meanwhile, back at the ranch…

 A Dog’s Tale

-Alicia Smythington-Clarke smoothed her skirt, again checked her hair in the mirror she always had with her when she was working and struggled to calm her breathing and her agitation as she waited for “Dog” to come into the study of the large, stately home built in the 1920s on north Meridian in Indianapolis.
+She checked herself once more in the mirror she always had with her when she was working, struggling to calm her breathing and her agitation and compulsively fingering her necklace as she waited for “Dog” to come into the first-floor study of the large, stately, ivy-covered home of deep red brick and limestone with a slate roof and copper gutters built in the 1920s on north Meridian in Indianapolis.
+Their appointment had been set for one o’clock.
+It was twenty after.
 He was late.

 “Alicia’s” first gig out of college had been with a station in Fort Wayne, Indiana, but even though her reel had been limited, it clearly showed her potential.
 With the rapid expansion of the FOX network, she had been recruited six months earlier for a position with their Indianapolis affiliate.

-Her leg bounced impatiently in her four-inch heels as she repeatedly crossed and uncrossed her legs.
-Where was the mongrel who was to be the subject of a public-interest story?
-She just wanted to get this thing over with so she could get ready for New Year’s Eve.
-Sitting here in this nice, once upon a time mansion smelling vaguely of age was getting to her despite her outward appearance of calm professionalism given away only by her leg gyrations.
+Sitting here in this nice, once upon a time mansion smelling vaguely of age to Alicia with the soft sound of an unseen clock ticking in the background was getting to her despite her outward appearance of calm professionalism given away only by her leg gyrations.

 The expansive study was paneled in dark-stained walnut, as was the twelve-foot-high coffered ceiling.
 Books lined two walls, a third was dominated by a massive fireplace with an Indiana limestone mantle.
 The logs, which had been lit prior to their arrival, popped and cracked and gave off a comforting scent that made Mike suddenly want a hot cocoa as the flames warmed the room.